Introduction:

 Believe in the Future.

-projects and interests are:
+Our interests are:

-space and governance
+- Globalization and global governance

-building and conflict resolution
+- Peace building and conflict resolution

-second UN decade of potable water
+- The second UN decade of potable water

-and illegal substances within the American
+- Prevention of terrorism and illegal substances within

-Hemisphere
+the American Hemisphere

-future of the American Hemisphere
+- The future of the American Hemisphere

 |